Comb: Uses

 Combs can be used for many purposes.
 Historically, their main purpose was securing long hair in place, decorating the hair, matting sections of hair for dreadlocks, or keeping a kippah or skullcap in place.
 In Spain, a peineta is a large decorative comb used to keep a mantilla in place.

 In industry and craft, combs are used in separating cotton fibres from seeds and other debris (the cotton gin, a mechanized version of the comb, is one of the machines that ushered in the Industrial Revolution).
 A comb is used to distribute colors in paper marbling to make the swirling colour patterns in comb-marbled paper.

 Combs are also a tool used by police investigators to collect hair and dandruff samples that can be used in ascertaining dead or living persons' identities, as well as their state of health and toxicological profiles.

 Hygiene

-Sharing combs is a common cause of parasitic infections much like sharing a hat, as one user can leave a comb with eggs or live parasites, facilitating the transmission of lice, fleas, mites, fungi, and other undesirables.
+Sharing combs is a common cause of parasitic or lice infections much like sharing a hat, as one user can leave a comb with eggs or live parasites, facilitating the transmission of lice, fleas, mites, fungi, and other undesirables.
 Siblings are also more likely to pass on nits to each other if they share a comb.